Skip to main content

 Environmental Protection Agency The Administrator of EPA should reassess EPA's conclusion that all small refineries recover their RFS compliance costs in the price of the gasoline and diesel they sell, including by fully examining and documenting RIN market performance and RIN pass-through in all relevant fuel markets.
 (Recommendation 1)

-EPA did not concur with this recommendation.
-We continue to believe that the recommendation is valid because both our work and EPA's preliminary results from its latest analysis point to a difference in the prices paid by small and larger refineries for RINs.
-Both our analysis and EPA's preliminary analysis also look at average differences in prices paid by smaller companies.
-Without additional analysis, it is not possible to know if there could be specific market situations or specific small refineries where these differences are more pronounced.
-Moreover, EPA's preliminary analysis does not attempt to determine at what level these differences may represent disproportionate economic hardship for a small refinery.
-We therefore maintain that it is important for EPA to fully analyze this difference and its potential causes.
+While EPA disagreed with this recommendation, EPA did complete an analysis and posted the results on EPA's website in December 2022.
+EPA considers this recommendation to be fully implemented.
+EPA's completed analysis partially addresses this recommendation as EPA examined RIN market performance.
+Both our work and EPA's analysis point to a difference in the prices paid by small and larger refineries for RINs.
+Both our analysis and EPA's analysis look at average differences in prices paid by smaller companies.
+EPA's analysis does not fully address our recommendation because, without additional analysis, it is not possible to know if there could be specific market situations or specific small refineries where these differences are more pronounced.
+Moreover, EPA's analysis does not attempt to determine at what level these differences may represent disproportionate economic hardship for a small refinery.
+We continue to believe it is important for EPA to fully analyze this difference and its potential causes.
 This is important both to inform EPA's overall approach to small refinery exemptions and its decision-making regarding specific exemption petitions.
 We will monitor EPA's efforts to address this recommendation.

 Department of Energy The Secretary of Energy should develop an approach for consulting on small refinery exemption petitions that provides EPA with useful information on disproportionate economic hardship.
 (Recommendation 2)